 4. Health Care Expenses

-Schnauzer puppies are known for their smart and energetic personalities, making them popular dogs.
-But schnauzers come at a cost, with average healthcare expenses reaching as high as $1,400 per year.
-To help offset these costs, pet owners need to factor health care expenses into their budget early in the adoption process.
-There are various healthcare options available, from basic vaccinations to advanced medical treatments, and it can be hard to know which one is right for your pet.
+Schnauzer puppies are known for their intelligent and energetic personalities, making them popular dogs.
+But schnauzers come at a cost, with average healthcare expenses reaching as high as $1,400 annually.
+To help offset these costs, pet owners must factor health care expenses into their budget early in the adoption process.
+Various healthcare options are available, from essential vaccinations to advanced medical treatments, and it can be hard to know which one is right for your pet.

 5. Helpful Dog Health Resource: